Product

 By Jerusha Songate on April 06, 2021

-When you’re looking at your business goals, you need to consider not only your existing monthly revenue but your contraction monthly recurring revenue (MRR).
+Contraction Monthly Recurring Revenue (MRR) is the revenue lost when customers cancel or downgrade their subscriptions.
+When you’re looking at your business goals, you need to consider not only your existing monthly revenue but this contraction MRR.
+This metric is crucial for understanding the overall health of your business.

 Contraction Monthly Recurring Revenue (MRR) is an extremely important metric for subscription businesses.
 Measuring and planning around contraction MRR has to be done regularly, and it becomes easier with Baremetrics.